For medical concerns, family doctors and nurses are available to all students registered at the University of Toronto.

 Health Forms for Third Party Requests

-Requests from an employer, volunteer placement or other agency (also known as a ‘third party’) may require students to receive an immunization/vaccine or undergo Tuberculin skin testing (TB test) and may have forms to be completed by a doctor or nurse.
-Students can call the front desk to book an appointment with a nurse to start the process of form completion.
+Requests from an employer, volunteer placement or other agency (also known as a ‘third party’) may require students to show evidence of immunity to certain communicable diseases and/or undergo tuberculosis skin testing (TB test), and may have forms to be completed by a doctor or nurse.
+Students can call the Welcome Desk to book an appointment with a nurse to start the process of form completion.
+You are required to send copies of the forms ahead of your appointment to firstname.lastname@example.org.
 Follow up appointments will be arranged, as needed.
 Please anticipate multiple appointments for forms to be completed.
-In addition, since these forms are not medically indicated, there are costs involved.
+In addition, since these forms are not medically indicated, there may be costs involved.
 These costs will vary based on the requirements of the form.

 If you require immunization for travel, we recommend you call a travel clinic.
 For more information, visit Find a travel health clinic - Travel.gc.ca .

 The Periodic Health Visit (PHV) is a wellness exam that has replaced the annual physical examination.
-It includes a review of your health history, lifestyle and risk factors, sexual health and immunizations.
+For most young, healthy individuals, a PHV is not required.
+If you think you may need a PHV, please call to speak with a nurse or discuss it with your doctor.
+A PHV includes a review of your health history, lifestyle and risk factors, sexual health and immunizations.
 Students are required to book a 30 minute appointment with a doctor for this visit type.
-Please call the front desk to book your appointment.
+Please call the Welcome Desk to book your appointment.
 It is helpful to have your immunization records and any other documentation regarding your health history available during your appointment so you can refer to them and discuss them with the doctor.
 If concerns are identified during the appointment, further testing and examinations will be arranged after the appointment or at a later date.
 Please arrive 10 minutes ahead of your appointment.
-(Please note you are not required to fast.)
+(Please note that you are not required to fast.)

 Doctors in the Health & Wellness Centre can write prescriptions for medications or therapies offered by other health care providers.
 Please call the Health & Wellness Centre to book an appointment.